Once you arrive in the capital of the United Arab Emirates, you will soon realize how all the roads lead to the Grand Mosque Sheikh Zayed.

 How to get to the largest mosque in Abu Dhabi

-It is true, most tourists put Dubai on the first place when thinking about a holiday in the Emirates.
-However, you must know that the capital of Abu Dhabi has a lot to offer in terms of tourist attractions, and the Sheikh Zayed Mosque is just one of them.
+It is true, most tourists put Dubai in the first place when thinking about a holiday in the Emirates.
+However, you must know that the capital of Abu Dhabi has a lot to offer in terms of tourist attractions.
+And the Sheikh Zayed Mosque is just one of them.